 It may be possible for a renewable energy source to provide the electric power for special applications, such as smart grid, electric vehicle, or remote power systems.
 For example, combination systems of solar photovoltaic sources and battery energy storage used for EV charging systems could increase the proportion of transportation power that comes from renewable energy sources.
 But, concepts like this will need to be evaluated as a complete system to compare actual effectiveness relative to perceived effectiveness.
 Alternatively, some jurisdictions may permit customers to sign contracts for renewable sourced power from their distribution utility.

 The permissible amount of energy storage capacity that can be connected at customer locations on distribution systems can be affected by technical issues and policy decisions of the distribution company.
-New standards are supporting options for the energy storage to control the voltage or power by keeping the feeder voltage, controlling the customer voltage, and controlling net load power factor in an acceptable range while the facility is charging and discharging.
-The local distribution company should be consulted to obtain their site-specific requirements.
+New standards are supporting options for the energy storage systems to control the voltage or power by supporting the feeder voltage, controlling the customer voltage, and controlling net load power factor in an acceptable range while the facility is charging and discharging.
+The local distribution company should be consulted to obtain their general and site-specific requirements.

-As the energy storage increases on a distribution feeder, the need for communications between the storage facility, the supply station, and/or the distribution operator increases.
-The cost of traditional communication systems is often high, and may be a barrier to connecting the storage facilities that require protection-grade communications.
+As the total energy storage increases on a distribution feeder, the need for communications between the storage facility, the supply station, and/or the distribution operator increases.
+The cost of traditional communication systems is often high, and may be a barrier to connecting the storage facilities that may require protection-grade communications.
 The development, or application of more affordable communication technologies, or the adoption of facility features, such as islanding detection, reverse power control, or tripping, may assist in addressing local utility requirements.
 It is important to monitor the types of communication facilities and protection features that can satisfy the distribution companies’ requirements and keep the communication costs manageable.

 Bright future for battery energy storage systems